Food, Fun & More

 Moby Dick's Fish Fry serves deep fried fresh pollock with soups and other healthy fried foods.
 Empire State College, all night.

-Reggie’s Veggies from Greenwich New York, sells donuts and macaroni & cheese to keep you going throughout the night.
-Adirondack Trust Drive through, all night.
+Reggie’s Veggies from Greenwich New York, sells cider, donuts and macaroni & cheese to keep you going throughout the night.
+Adirondack Trust Drive through, and Cider only at Saratoga Arts, all night.

 Ziti Dinner sponsored by the PNECC youth programming provides a baked Ziti meal with a salad, beverage and dessert for $8 adult, $4 youth and $.50 kids.
 Presbyterian-New England Church, 4pm - 8pm.

 Merchandise Table can be found in the City Center mainstage room.

 First Night Posters are for sale after December 1st at Crafters Gallery, the Bouchard Art Gallery in the Post Office, the Hilton Gift Shop, and Saratoga Arts.
 Posters with art by Sharon Bolton are $15 for the small size and $20 for the large size.
 You can purchase posters from previous years at Saratoga Arts: $5 for the small size and $10 for the large size.

 First Night 5k Shirts are available in assorted sizes from this year for $20 and select previous years for $10 at the City Center Merchandise Table located in the mainstage hall on the night of.
 Posters from the current year and New Year's Eve party favors will also be for sale here, all night.